Loyalty programs, if executed correctly, have the power to elevate customer experience and drive customer lifetime value.

 Fully 83% of customers say a loyalty programs makes them more likely to continue doing business with a company, according to brand loyalty firm Bond.

 For delivering loyalty program content, email is a highly effective channel for brands in retail, travel, financial services, and other verticals to generate member renewals, reinstate lapsed members, and increase overall customer retention.

-Here are five tips for creating loyalty emails with content that will build lasting customer relationships and even encourage customers to spread the word to family and friends.
+Here are five tips for creating loyalty program emails with content that will build lasting customer relationships and even encourage customers to spread the word to family and friends.

 1. Tell a story with relationship history

 People love a good story, and marketers know that storytelling is essential to building brand.
-But is the story you're telling in your loyalty emails all about you—or is it focused on your customers?
+But is the story you're telling in your loyalty program emails all about you—or is it focused on your customers?

 There are many ways, beyond the standard loyalty points summary, to focus on your customers in your loyalty emails.
 Incorporating a personalized relationship history can remind your customers how they came to love your brand in the first place.

-For example, a retailer could send customers an email with a detailed purchase history that starts with his or her very first purchase, recommendations based on favorite items purchased, and other personalized data to provide a narrative around her loyalty awards.
+For example, a retailer could send customers an email with a detailed purchase history that starts with his or her very first purchase, recommendations based on favorite items purchased, and other personalized data to provide a narrative around her loyalty program awards.